I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 The absolute most ideal way to run a Network Marketing pre-launch is the following:

 Hire Your Pre-Launch Consultant – Hire a Network Marketing Company Launch consultant as soon as possible, post initial funding.
+Trying to do this internally without experience running launches is tough.
+Not to mention, you’ll miss out on recruiting tons of leaders even before you launch (my secret sauce.)

 It takes a few months to get everything ready including the people, content, videos, design, staff, scripts, marketing materials, pre-launch back office, replicated website software, custom programming, and other long-term projects that will both protect your company and drive revenue.

 Pre-Launch Marketing Materials – Work with your launch consultant on the pre-launch, launch, and post-launch materials needed while you line up your core leadership team – but do not start talking or marketing yet.
 Keep your company name and products under wraps.
 This is critical.
+And in fact, this is where I see so, so many companies drop the ball.
+It creates problems from top to bottom if you let the cat out of the bag too early.

 Your Reputation Wall – Your pre-launch consultant works with internal and/or external staff on a method that I created and highly suggest called, “The Pre-Launch Reputation Wall”.